arinze-edeh/cloud-infrastructure-devops-labs/devops/docker/nginx-alpine-deployment/README.md

 ## Key Concepts

 **Why `-d` (detached mode)?**
-Running without `-d` ties the container process to your terminal session.
-If the session ends, the container stops.
-Detached mode ensures the container continues running independently, satisfying the `running` state requirement.
+`-d` runs the container in the background and immediately returns control of the terminal, which is the standard way to keep the shell free while the container continues running.
+It is the correct approach for any deployment where the container is expected to persist beyond the current terminal interaction.

 **Why `nginx:alpine`?**
 The `alpine` tag refers to an image built on Alpine Linux, a minimal base image.
 It results in a significantly smaller container footprint compared to the default `nginx:latest` image, making it preferred for lightweight deployments and testing environments.